carbon-language/carbon-lang/clang/docs/MSVCCompatibility.rst

 .. _consistent with Visual C++:
   https://msdn.microsoft.com/en-us/library/wfa0edys.aspx

+* Thread-safe initialization of local statics: :none:`Complete`.
+MSVC 2015
+  added support for thread-safe initialization of such variables by taking an ABI break.
-* Thread-safe initialization of local statics: :none:`Unstarted`.
-We are ABI compatible with MSVC 2013, which does not support thread-safe local statics.
+  We are ABI compatible with both the MSVC 2013 and 2015 ABI for static local variables.
-  MSVC "14" changed the ABI to make initialization of local statics thread safe, and we have not yet implemented this.

 * Lambdas: :good:`Mostly complete`.
 Clang is compatible with Microsoft's implementation of lambdas except for providing overloads for conversion to